 The Last Will & Testament of Zelda McFigg

-Launched in September/October 2014 from Black Lawrence Press, and winner of Black Lawrence Press's 2013 Big Moose Prize for the novel.
+Launched in September/October 2014 from Black Lawrence Press, as winner of Black Lawrence Press's 2013 Big Moose Prize for the novel.
+Relaunched as a second edition by Kano Press, Dec.
+2024-Jan.
+7, 2025.

 Advance Praise